BESTSELLER/es-helper/README.md

           kubernetes_version: "1.16"
           #kubernetes_version: "$K8S_VERSION" # We use this in BESTSELLER, as we have our versions in our contexts.
 ```
+*When running the helper as an orb the kube-score command will always exit succesfuly even if criticals occur.*

 ### As a step in your existing job
 ```yaml